gokhanettin/gokhanettin.github.io/_posts/2015-09-02-grub-uefi-and-legacy-multiboot-from-a-usb-stick.md

 **Caution:** Following instructions may break your computer wiping off your harddisk.
 These instructions are my personal notes.
-They were written as a future reference and didn't mean to be a complete guide.
+They were written as a future reference and don't mean to be a complete guide.
 Follow them at your own risk.

 It is convenient to have a USB stick that can boot in both UEFI and Legacy modes